"Absence makes the heart grow fonder."

 Although I was not part of it, I found this situation interesting enough to discuss it with a friend of mine who is a Human Resources professional.

-Today, we still don't know what motivated Petunia's behavior, but for professional purposes, my friend and I spoke about three hypothetical things that may have triggered such a scenario: training, management, and the employee's health.
+Today, we still don't know what motivated Martha's behavior, but for professional purposes, my friend and I spoke about three hypothetical things that may have triggered such a scenario: training, management, and the employee's health.

 "Your employees can contribute to the success of your company when they are trained to do their job according to industry standards," but if they do not have the necessary training, such employees become the bottom piece of a Jenga figure: a particular movement can destroy the entire tower -- in this case, the organization.

-If the reason is that Petunia didn't have enough training, production may have been disrupted and, therefore, output reduced.
+If the reason is that Martha didn't have enough training, production may have been disrupted and, therefore, output reduced.
 More importantly, it could have created an unsafe environment for herself and for the rest of the team, especially when she interacted with heavy machinery and hazardous chemicals.
-Had Petunia been injured, high medical costs and legal ramifications could have been incurred, among other harmful factors for the organization.
+Had Martha been injured, high medical costs and legal ramifications could have been incurred, among other harmful factors for the organization.

 Management plays a critical role in how employees produce and thrive in their work environment.
-It is possible that Petunia's behavior was the result of poor management, causing her to have a sense of worthlessness in her role within the company.
+It is possible that Martha's behavior was the result of poor management, causing her to have a sense of worthlessness in her role within the company.
 If the organization's leadership is not in alignment with the company culture, the complications may have been toxic to her and her environment.